Waireremai12/research/README.md

 Some qustions i was asking myself in my head the first time i heard of python.
 Programming language what is that? one of many different programning languages.
 "How many are there i ask myself".
 Like the average person would do "siri what is python" or most people google search.
+After some time researching these questions i was asking myself i had a better ideal and understanding about python & game development.
+As python being a good beginner programning language for game development sparked an ideal for my project programming a game in python.

 What is Python?